Mercy Yvonne Debrah-Karikari

 Mercy Yvonne Debrah-Karikari is a Ghanaian diplomat and the first female to be secretary to the cabinet of the government of Ghana.
 She was appointed to occupy this position by the current president Nana Akufo-Addo.
 Her appointment took effect on 14 February 2017.

 Education

-Mercy attended Wesley Girls Senior High School in Cape Coast from 1971 to 1976, and later continued at the Tema Secondary School in Tema from 1976 to 1978.
-She obtained a degree in arts and a Diploma in Education from the University of Cape Coast from 1979 to 1986.
-She then went ahead to earn a master's degree in International Affairs from the University of Ghana from 1988 to 1989.
+Debrah-Karikari attended Wesley Girls Senior High School in Cape Coast from 1971 to 1976, and later continued at the Tema Secondary School in Tema from 1976 to 1978.
+She obtained a degree in arts and a diploma in education from the University of Cape Coast from 1979 to 1986.
+She then earned a master's degree in international affairs from the University of Ghana from 1988 to 1989.